phalcon-orphanage/docs/en/reference/models.rst

 Avoiding SQL injections
 ^^^^^^^^^^^^^^^^^^^^^^^
 Every value assigned to a model attribute is escaped depending of its data type.
-A developer doesn't need to escape manually each value before store it on the database.
+A developer doesn't need to escape manually each value before storing it on the database.
 Phalcon uses internally the `bound parameters <http://php.net/manual/en/pdostatement.bindparam.php>`_ capability provided by PDO to automatically escape every value to be stored in the database.

 .. code-block:: bash